-For the three months ended February 28, 2023, the effective tax rate was 16.1% compared to 9.9% for the same period a year ago.
-For the six months ended February 28, 2023, the effective tax rate was 14.7% compared to 10.0% for the same period a year ago.
-For all periods presented, our effective tax rate was lower than the applicable U.S. corporate income tax rate mainly due to research and development ("R&D") tax credits, a foreign derived intangible income ("FDII") deduction and a tax benefit from the exercise of stock options.
+Our effective tax rate for all periods presented above was lower than the applicable U.S. corporate income tax rate mainly due to research and development ("R&D") tax credits, a foreign derived intangible income ("FDII") deduction and a net tax benefit from discrete items, partially offset by our net state taxes.

-Our effective tax rate during the three and six months ended February 28, 2023 was higher than the rate during the respective prior year periods, due mainly to a decrease in the impact of tax attributes on the effective tax rate as a result of an increase in income, a lower tax benefit from the exercise of stock options and an increase in the U.K.'s enacted tax rates.
+Our effective tax rate during the three and nine months ended May 31, 2023 was higher than the rate during the respective prior year periods due mainly to a decrease in the impact of tax attributes on the effective tax rate as a result of an increase in income, a lower net tax benefit from discrete items driven mainly by a reduction in the exercise of stock options, as well as an increase in the U.K.'s enacted tax rates.